mpiseno/nocap/README.md

 python scripts/process_amass_data.py --datasets SFU
 ```

 This will parse all the data files and create sequences of motion data.
+This will create a training and validation split.
+To process data and save an output for each file, use the `--by_file` flag.

 ## Training